d0k7/kasparro-ai-agentic-content-generation-system-dheeraj-mishra/README.md

-# Kasparro Applied AI Engineer Challenge: Multi-Agent Content Generation System
+# Multi-Agent Content Generation System

 This repository implements a modular, agentic content generation pipeline that converts a single structured product dataset into multiple production-ready JSON content pages.
 The system leverages **LangChain** for LLM interactions and **LangGraph** for workflow orchestration.